mbcrump/mbcrump-blog/_posts/2018-08-06-azure-tips-and-tricks148.md

 module.exports = logic;
 ```

-Notice that each function has their own function.json.
-So here you could define them to be different triggers such as `function1` could be:
+Notice that each function has their own `function.json` file.
+So here you could define them to be different triggers such as `function1` could be an HTTP Trigger

 ```json
 {